 Serving Suggestions

-This is a hearty meal by itself, but if I have heavy eaters or guests, I like to serve it with black bean and corn salad or layered taco salad.
-Black bean soup and gazpacho are also great choices as an alternative to salad.
+This is a hearty meal, but if I have heavy eaters or guests, I like to serve it with black bean and corn salad or layered taco salad.
+Black bean soup and gazpacho are also great choices.

 More Casserole Recipes